dunha/wkx-sharp/README.md

 This project is forked from [cschwarz/wkx-sharp](https://github.com/cschwarz/wkx-sharp) and adds read/write support for Spatialite geometries.

-Note: Spatialite only supports geometries as far as GeometryCollection in the list below.
+Note: Spatialite only supports geometries as far as GeometryCollection in the list above.

 Tests have been added for Spatialite geometries